nibezg/H-Lamb-shift-measurement/readme.txt

 Code for analysis of the data for the n=2 Lamb Shift measurement is presented here.

+2018-12-05 (8:36)

+- Major changes.
+Added many new scripts.
+- Almost all of the analysis is complete now.
+All of the code for obtaining the final answer is written.

 2018-10-10 (12:27)

 - Lots of changes to various codes.
 Better power calibration.
 Improved code for common-mode phase shift analysis, etc.

 2018-09-28 (15:07)

 - Improved the common_mode_phase_shift_analysis.py code.
 Now the analysis of data will be much faster, because the previously analyzed data is stored in a .csv file.